Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
-Cranbourne East - South had a median income among taxpayers of $52,696 and an average level of $59,461.
-These figures were below the national averages of $54,892 and $73,761 for Greater Melbourne respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates as of September 2025 would be approximately $59,104 (median) and $66,691 (average).
-According to the 2021 Census, household, family and personal incomes in Cranbourne East - South cluster around the 61st percentile nationally.
-Distribution data shows that 48.2% of residents (7,358 people) fall within the $1,500 - 2,999 income bracket, aligning with the surrounding region where this cohort represents 32.8%.
-High housing costs consume 19.6% of income, but strong earnings place disposable income at the 58th percentile nationally.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022, Cranbourne East - South SA2 had a median income among taxpayers of $52,696.
+The average income stood at $59,461, which is below the national average.
+In Greater Melbourne, the median and average incomes were $54,892 and $73,761 respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Cranbourne East - South would be approximately $59,104 (median) and $66,691 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Cranbourne East - South cluster around the 61st percentile nationally.
+Distribution data shows that 48.2% of residents (7,358 people) fall within the $1,500 - 2,999 income bracket.
+This aligns with the surrounding region where this cohort also represents 32.8%.
+High housing costs consume 19.6% of income in Cranbourne East - South.
+Despite this, disposable income ranks at the 58th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income